sunithasomanna/ODIM/README.md

 # Introduction

-Welcome to Resource Aggregator for Open Distributed Infrastructure Management!

 Resource Aggregator for Open Distributed Infrastructure Management (ODIMRA) is a modular, open framework for simplified management and orchestration of distributed physical infrastructure.
 It provides a unified management platform for converging multivendor hardware equipment.
 By exposing a standards-based programming interface, it enables easy and